5οΈβ£Creating custom ARIA widgets

 The container holding the carousel elements has the

-if you intend not to mark the content as a landmark region.Provide an accessible label on the carousel container using the "
+role='region'if you intend to mark the area as a landmark orrole='group'if you intend not to mark the content as a landmark region.Provide an accessible label on the carousel container using the "

-attribute.Previous and next slide controls(the carousel arrows) must have
+aria-label"attribute.Previous and next slide controls(the carousel arrows) must have

-to indicate its purpose.Use
+role="button"with atabindex="0"and an"aria-label"to indicate its purpose.Use

-on the button of the slide dot corresponding to the currently active slide so that screen reader users are informed.Provide an accessible label on each of he button of the slide dot using the
+aria-current="true"on the button of the slide dot corresponding to the currently active slide so that screen reader users are informed.Provide an accessible label on each of he button of the slide dot using the

-attribute.Ensure keyboard support: The "
+βaria-labelattribute.Ensure keyboard support: The "

 How to Fix with Flowy